vonshednob/metaindexmanager/doc/metaindexmanager.rst

 - ``m``, mark the selected item for quick access
 - ``e``, edit metadata of the selected item
 - ``E``, edit metadata with an external text editor
+- ``O``, open the selected file with another program of your choice

 These shortcuts only work in the metadata editor: